bahelms/super_perfundo/posts/drafts/1-13_recursive-trie.md

 #### ...does it raise an exception?

 A trie is one of those fancy data structures you may have heard peers at work throw around in discourse at the coffee machine.
+Or maybe you're interviewing at a FAANG.
+Or you stumbled on it on LeetCode.
-No need to feel intimidated;
-it's just a tree!
+Regardless, there's no need to feel intimidated; a trie is just a tree!
 I love how easy that is to remember.
-I've seen it pronounced as "try", but I like the other origin
+I've also seen it pronounced as "try", but I like the other origin
 better: a tree used for fast re**trie**val.
 The most popular use case I've seen for it is to compare similar strings.
 For example: spell checking, auto-completion, or